 Runpops.UK is a website for endurance runners providing COACHING advice on training and running road races and XC.

 I am a qualified England Athletics Coach and a qualified Endurance Official.
-I have been running for over 30 years and have run 80 marathons with a best time of 2:48.
+I have been running for over 30 years and have run over 90 marathons with a best time of 2:48.
 In 2016 I ran for Team V65 GB in the European Masters Half Marathon Championships in Portugal (finishing 14th in the heat).
-In 2017 I ran for England in the Masters V65 category Marathon International in Chester finishing 3rd.
+In 2017 and 2018 I ran for England in the Masters V65 category Marathon International in Chester finishing 3rd. and 2nd respectively, winning the BMAF Gold Medal on both occasions.

 I love running and I love coaching others to run to the best of their ability whatever their standard or aspirations are.